zowe/docs-site/docs/user-guide/zosmf-lite.md

 **Symptom**      | **Cause**                               | **Resolution**
 ---|---|---
-REST API doesn't return expected data with rc=12, rsn=3, message: message queue size  "SIZE"  is less than minimum: 20M       | Message queue size for CEA is too small | Ensure that the message queue size is set to a large enough value.
-It is recommended that you specify an IPCMSGQBYTES value of at least 20971520 (20M) in BPXPRMxx
+REST API doesn't return expected data with rc=12, rsn=3, message: message queue size  "SIZE"  is less than minimum: 20M       | The message queue size for CEA is too small. | Ensure that the message queue size is set to a large enough value.
+It is recommended that you specify an IPCMSGQBYTES value of at least 20971520 (20M) in BPXPRMx.

 ### Enabling the z/OSMF Workflow REST services and Workflows task UI
-The Zowe framework requires that you enable the z/OSMF Workflow REST services and Workflows task UI, as described in this topic.
+The Zowe framework requires that you enable the z/OSMF Workflow REST services and Workflows task UI.

 #### Before you begin

 1. Ensure that the JOB REST services are enabled.
 2. Ensure that the TSO REST services are enabled.
 3. Ensure that the dataset and file REST services are enabled.

 #### Procedure

-1. If you run z/OS V2R2 and V2R3, download job IZUWFSEC and upload this Job to z/OS.
+1. If you run z/OS V2R2 and V2R3, download job IZUWFSEC and upload this job to z/OS.
 If you run z/OS V2R4, locate job IZUWFSEC at `SYS1.SAMPLIB`.
-2. Make a copy of the job.
+2. Copy the job.
 3. Examine the contents of the job.
-4. Modify the contents so that the job will run on your system.
+4. Modify the contents as needed so that the job will run on your system.
 5. From the TSO/E command line, run the IZUWFSEC job.

 #### Results

-The IZUWFSEC job should complete with return code 0000.
+Ensure the IZUWFSEC job completes with return code `0000`.

-To verify, logon to z/OSMF (or refresh it) and verify that the Workflows task appears in the z/OSMF UI.
+To verify, log on to z/OSMF (or refresh it) and verify that the Workflows task appears in the z/OSMF UI.

-At this point, you have completed the setup of z/OSMF Lite.

-## Successful
 At this point, you have completed the setup of z/OSMF Lite.

 Optionally, you can add more users to z/OSMF, as described in [Appendix C. Adding more users to z/OSMF](appendix.md#appendix-c-adding-more-users-to-zosmf).